Zhang Bing (curator)

 Zhang Bing (simplified Chinese: 张冰, pinyin: Zhāng Bīng, English nickname "Zoe") is a curator and art writer based in Los Angeles, USA.
 She has held significant curatorial positions at institutions such as the Goethe-Institut Shanghai and the Shanghai Duolun Museum of Modern Art.
 Her work focuses on awareness of social issues, heritage architecture, immigration, and emerging female Asian and Asian-American artists.

+Education

+Zoe Bing Zhang initially studied architecture at Wuhan University of Technology.

 Early career

-Zoe Bing Zhang initially studied architecture at Wuhan University of Technology.
-In 1998 she joined the ShanghART Gallery in Shanghai as a curator under the gallerist Lorenz Herbling.
+In 1998, she joined the ShanghART Gallery in Shanghai as a curator under the gallerist Lorenz Herbling.
 Notable exhibitions during this period included showcases of works by prominent artists such as Zhou Tiehai's There Came a Mr. Solomon to China, Li Shan's Rouge Series, Zeng Fanzhi's Mask Series, and Zhang Enli's Meat Market.

-As the developing contemporary art market lacked developed, formal frameworks for art management and curation, Zhang’s early work at ShanghART contributed to the creation of a practical model for the nascent field of contemporary art curation in China, as public exhibitions were as yet infrequent, underground, and marginal, with limited venues, primarily Courtyard Gallery and Red Gate Gallery in Beijing, and ShanghART in Shanghai.
+As the developing contemporary art market lacked developed, formal frameworks for art management and curation, Zhang's early work at ShanghART contributed to the creation of a practical model for the nascent field of contemporary art curation in China, as public exhibitions were as yet infrequent, underground, and marginal, with limited venues, primarily Courtyard Gallery and Red Gate Gallery in Beijing, and ShanghART in Shanghai.